joemoose/psiops/docs/combat.md

 | 17–20 | 0 | 5 |
 | 21+ | 0 | 6 |

-The number of attacks per round indicates how many opponents the mob can attack during its turn in a combat round.
-If there are fewer opponents than the mob’s attacks, the remaining attacks are wasted.
+The number of attacks per round determines how many individual opponents the mob can attack during its turn in a single combat round.
+If there are fewer opponents than the mob's number of attacks, the remaining attacks are wasted.

 !!! note